mistersingh179/sidekik/notes/step9.md

   - refactor address to use same pattern
   - build modal to select values from cache
   - make dropdowns driven from settings
+- do signatures
+  - many times when it wants bytes from signing something
+  - able to type something in, have it signed & then be put in
+-